koenvervloesem/send-my-sensor/README.rst

 This procedure has been tested with:

 * Nordic Semiconductor's `nRF52840 Dongle <https://docs.zephyrproject.org/latest/boards/arm/nrf52840dongle_nrf52840/doc/index.html>`_ (board name ``nrf52840dongle_nrf52840``) with an I²C breakout board of the Bosch BME280 temperature/humidity/pressure sensor.
-Solder headers to the dongle and connect SDA to pin 0.31 and SCL to pin 0.29.
+Solder headers to the dongle and connect the BME280's SDA to pin 0.31, SCL to pin 0.29, GND to GND and VCC to VDD.
 If your BME280 sensor has another I²C address than 0x76, change this in the device overlay `nrf52840dongle_nrf52840.overlay <https://github.com/koenvervloesem/send-my-sensor/blob/main/app/nrf52840dongle_nrf52840.overlay>`_.
-* Ruuvi's nRF52832-based `RuuviTag <https://docs.zephyrproject.org/latest/boards/arm/ruuvi_ruuvitag/doc/index.html>`_ (board name ``ruuvi_ruuvitag``), which has a built-in BME280, using the `RuuviTag Development Kit <https://ruuvi.com/products/ruuvitag-development-kit/>`_.
+* Ruuvi's nRF52832-based `RuuviTag <https://docs.zephyrproject.org/latest/boards/arm/ruuvi_ruuvitag/doc/index.html>`_ (board name ``ruuvi_ruuvitag``), which has a built-in BME280.
+Use the `RuuviTag Development Kit <https://ruuvi.com/products/ruuvitag-development-kit/>`_ to flash the firmware.

 Other Bluetooth Low Energy devices supported by Zephyr should work as well, as long as they have a built-in BME280 or you can connect one over I²C.
 You may need a custom device overlay.
 Please let me know if you manage to run this firmware on another board, or if you need assistance, so I can add it to the list of devices it has been tested with.